TraceLD/BarcaBot.New/README.md

-# BarcaBot.New
+# BarcaBot
-Rewrite of the original BarcaBot (WIP).
+FC Barcelona themed Discord bot.

+### For invite link, documentation and more visit [our website](https://traceld.github.io/BarcaBot/).